ON THIS PAGE

 - Have ever had blood clots in your legs (DVT or deep venous thrombosis) or lungs (pulmonary emboli)

-- Are taking aspirin, warfarin, or anything else (even some herbal supplements) that might thin your blood
+- Are taking aspirin, warfarin or other anticoagulant medications, or anything else (even some herbal supplements) that might thin your blood

 - Have high blood pressure